Volunteer at Forum

 ‘Through volunteering, I have been equipped to come back and serve my CU, my church and everyone else in so many ways.’

 The back-bone of Forum, stewards provide essential support throughout the week.
-Part of a large and friendly team, you will help manage our venues, including the main meetings, teaching tracks, and After Hours events.
+Part of a large team, you will help manage our venues, including the main meetings, teaching tracks, and After Hours events.
 You will help set up facilities for meetings and provide day-time site security through patrols.
 Stewards with any technical experience with small PA or recording equipment will also be valuable for recording workshops.
 If you can work well as part of a team, and are a problem solver with a helpful and friendly attitude then we’d love to hear from you!

 We’re also looking for stewards with skill or experience in carpentry, painting or textiles to assist with on-site preparations, if you specialise in any of these areas please indicate this in your application form.